SAP-samples/teched2022-DA261/exercises/business_app_studio/ex3/README.md

 1. Select File, Open Workspace and browse to projects.

     An empty workspace will open.
-If a previous project exists with the same name it can be delted.
+If a previous project exists with the same name it can be deleted.

 ## Exercise 3.2 Import the FlightReservation Project